Intestinal fibrosis or stricture

 Crohn’s disease (CD) currently affects around 1.6 million Americans (Crohn’s and Colitis Foundation).
 Approximately 30-50% of CD patients develop intestinal strictures, which is fibrosis of the intestine.
 Intestinal stricture often leads to costly hospitalization and surgery.
 There is no practical way of preventing or treating intestinal fibrosis.
 Some factors are associated with the development of intestinal fibrosis.

-Dr. Koon discovered two novel diagnostic biomarkers and developed three therapeutic agents for stricturing CD (CDS) patients since 2010.
+Prof. Koon discovered two novel diagnostic biomarkers and developed three therapeutic agents for stricturing CD (CDS) patients since 2010.
 He demonstrated the correlation between serum levels of antimicrobial peptides (cathelicidin and elafin) and the risk of intestinal strictures in CD patients.
 He established a machine-learning algorithm using multiple easy-to-obtain clinical parameters to improve the accuracy for indicating intestinal stricture risk among CD patients.
-By using RNA-sequencing and proteomics, Dr. Koon discovered multiple stricture-specific targets in the intestine of stricturing CD patients and utilized advanced pharmaceutical technologies to develop orally active drugs for ameliorating intestinal fibrosis.
+By using RNA-sequencing and proteomics, Prof. Koon discovered multiple stricture-specific targets in the intestine of stricturing CD patients and utilized advanced pharmaceutical technologies to develop orally active drugs for ameliorating intestinal fibrosis.
 His innovations and inventions were patented and published in peer-reviewed journals.

 C. difficile infection